 Let's take one of the highest paid athletes in the olymopic business as an example: Cristiano Ronaldo.
 He KNOWS that he will be a success in any given game, and also has an unbelievable sense of self-belief to the brink of arrogance.

-That confidence and belief in his self
+That confidence and belief in his self is a priceless motivation.

 Act towards your goal because nobody else will do it for you